mdaverde/termrun/README.md

 $ termrun
 ```

-Requires `sudo` each time unless root is set as owner
+Requires `sudo` each time unless root is set as owner.
+See privileges section below

 ### Example